A proposed Bill by the African Christian Democratic Party could endanger legal abortions in South Africa, doctors have warned.

 When is an abortion legal?

 Less than 7% of health facilities nationwide offer abortions - Amnesty International

 How to spot an illegal abortion

-More married women than singles having abortions
+[From our archives] More married women than singles have abortions

 In this township, alcohol makes violent men close to three times more likely to rape a woman.

 As the death toll rises, we look at the people, the policies and the politicians at the centre of this national tragedy.

 Finally capping its own medics, the country must now retain them and coax them into rural areas.